tannerbyers/Bassoon/README.md

 Q: Should I use this at work?

-A: Bassoon is a great starting point for processing EDIFACT files but it is nowhere near production ready.
+A: Bassoon is a great starting point for processing EDIFACT files in the cloud but it is nowhere near production ready.
 Sev-1's are not fun.

 ## Features